 ZIKA VIRUS

-Zika virus is a virus which is transmitted by mosquitoes.
-It can cause major birth defects, and can cause nervous system and brain complications.
+Zika virus is a virus which is transmitted through the bite of an infected mosquito.
+It can cause major birth defects and may lead to nervous system and brain complications.
 It can also cause joint issues, and eye damage.
 Symptoms are generally mild.
 Fever, rash, muscle and joint pain, and conjunctivitis.
 Conjunctivitis is inflammation or infection of the transparent membrane in the eye.
-It turns red, and often is followed by crust on the eyelashes in the middle of the night.
-If it is not treated it can cause major infection within the eye and even vision loss.
+It turns red, and often is followed by crust on the eyelashes overnight .
+If it is not treated it can lead to cause major infection within the eye and even vision loss.

 WEST NILE VIRUS

 WNV is a somewhat unique virus.
-Most people experience no symptoms.
-8 out of 10 infected with West Nile Virus, didn’t develop or experience any symptoms.
+Most people experience no symptoms, in fact 8 out of 10 infected with West Nile Virus, didn’t develop or experience any symptoms.
 In severe cases, WNV infects both neurons and glial cells.
-The infection with these cells can cause a “neuronal death”.
-Meaning these cells release a natural neurotoxin.
-About 1 out of 5 people infected develop fever, with other symptoms.
-It is rarely just a fever.
-Body aches, headache, body aches, joint pain, vomiting, diarrhea, and rash.
-Most people infected recover completely, but fatigue and weakness can last weeks or months.
+This type of infection can lead a “neuronal death” where damaged cells release natural neurotoxins.
+About 1 in 5 people infected develop fever, with other symptoms.
+It is rarely just a fever; symptoms can include body aches, headache, body aches, joint pain, vomiting, diarrhea, and rash.
+Most people recover completely, but fatigue and weakness can last weeks or months.

 CHIKUNGUNYA VIRUS

 This infection focuses more on the joints within the body.
-Those who are infected major joint pain, and continue to experience it months to years after recovering.
-The joint pain can be disabling.
-The most common symptoms are fever and joint pain.
-Other symptoms include headache, muscle pain, joint swelling, and rash.
-Death is very rare, and usually occurs when someone with a weak immune system is infected.
-After someone has been infected with the virus, it is rare to be infected again.
+Those who are infected major often develop severe joint pain, and many continue to experience it for months or even years after recovering.
+The joint pain can be debilitating.
+The most common symptoms are fever and joint pain but other symptoms include headache, muscle pain, joint swelling, and rash.
+Death is very rare, and usually occurs when someone with a weakened immune system is infected.
+After someone has been infected with the virus, it is uncommon to be infected again.

 MALARIA

-Malaria is one of the more well known mosquito spread diseases.
+Malaria is one of the more well known mosquito-borne diseases.
 The parasite is spread through mosquito bites, and enters the bloodstream.
 The parasite multiplies in the liver cells, and then releases back to the red blood cells.
-It destroys red blood cells by destroying the cell structure, and then prevents the body from creating more blood cells.
-Symptoms include, fever, flu-like illness (Such as shaking, chills, headaches, muscle aches, and tiredness), nausea, vomiting, and diarrhea.
-Malaria can also cause anemia and jaundice.
-Both are due to the loss of red blood cells.
+It destroys red blood cells by breaking down their structure and then prevents the body from creating new ones.
+Symptoms include fever, flu-like illness (such as shaking, chills, headaches, muscle aches, and tiredness), nausea, vomiting, and diarrhea.
+Malaria can also cause anemia and jaundice, both are due to the loss of red blood cells.

 What attracts each pest?